Becoming a landlord can provide you with a regular income stream and a valuable asset that’s value will increase.

 The most important cover is for buildings and contents, but it’s worth thinking about extending the cover for things such as:

-- Rent guarantee insurance – covers non-payment of rent whilst you go through the process of regaining possession of the property, for up to 15 months.
+- Rental insurance – covers non-payment of rent whilst you go through the process of regaining possession of the property, for up to 15 months.

 - Alternative accommodation insurance – covers the cost of alternative accommodation for your tenants if the property becomes temporarily uninhabitable due to an insured event.